Jamestown Visitor Info

 Jamestown is fortunate to maintain a large variety of cultural facilities and activities for the enjoyment of residents and visitors alike.
+It is the home of The National Comedy Center, the United States' official cultural institution and museum dedicated to the art form of comedy.
 World renowned Chautauqua Institution, founded in 1874, continues to offer a vast assortment of religious, educational, recreational, and artistic activities throughout its nine-week summer season.
 Beautiful Victorian architecture lines the quaint streets and quiet setting of this unique community along the shores of the Chautauqua Lake.

 In the heart of downtown Jamestown is the Reg Lenna Civic Center.
 This 1,250 seat, beautifully restored former vaudeville house offers a variety of musical, theatre and community events for young and old alike.
 A few steps away within the city's growing entertainment district is the Lucille Ball Little Theatre of Jamestown, the largest community membership theatre in New York State.
 Also located downtown is the widely acclaimed Lucille Ball Desi Arnaz Museum, and the multimillion dollar Jamestown Savings Bank Ice Arena.
 Jamestown is also home to the Chautauqua Sports Hall of Fame, an organization formed in 1980 to honor Chautauqua County, New York area sports celebrities.
 Honorees are chosen by a committee under which a volunteer has as much an opportunity to be selected as an outstanding athlete in the professional or amateur ranks.